utshomax/postman-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 ## Requesting to add elements

-Users with an Editor role for an element can request to add it to the Private API Network.
+Users with the Editor role for an element can request to add it to the Private API Network.

 To request to add an element to the Private API Network, it must be in a team or public workspace.
 You can't request to add an element to the Private API Network unless all team members have at least view access to the element.
 Learn more about team [roles and permissions](/docs/collaborating-in-postman/roles-and-permissions/).

-When you submit a request, Postman notifies the [API Network Manager](/docs/collaborating-in-postman/roles-and-permissions/#network-roles) or Folder Manager who will review your request and either approve or deny it.
+When you submit a request, Postman notifies the [API Network Manager or Folder Manager](/docs/collaborating-in-postman/roles-and-permissions/#network-roles) who will review your request and either approve or deny it.
 Postman will notify you of the API Network Manager or Folder Manager's decision.
 If they deny your request, the notification will include a comment with their reason.

 > When you add a workspace, collection, or API to the [Private API Network](https://go.postman.co/network/private), it's visible to your Postman team, but isn't visible to [partners](/docs/collaborating-in-postman/using-workspaces/partner-workspaces/).